 First of all please keep in mind that I am NOT a linguist, I have done no research whatsoever on etymology and language formation, and I do not aim to pull any conclusion regarding the origin of Romanian, Hindi or any other language.
-Since I’ve been learning Hindi for almost two years now, I thought it would be interesting to gather a list of sweet words the two languages have in common.
+Since I’ve been learning Hindi for almost two years now, I thought it would be interesting to gather a list of words the two languages have in common and maybe speculate a bit on possible ties.
 As you will see, many of them seem to have popped out through Arabic (in India) and Turkish (in Romania) influences.
-The way thoughts twist and travel are always interesting, if you know of any other common words or curious coincidences, feel free to share them below.
+The way thoughts twist and travel are always interesting, if you know of any other common words or curious coincidences, feel free to share them below!

 HI: पत्थर [patthara] – RO: piatră – EN meaning: rock (subst)